mlcolearn/mlcolearn.github.io/index.md

 A typical session begins with topic pitches, in which a speaker or group member presents a dataset, method, problem, or whatever they want to work on with the group.
 Attendees then work on or discuss whichever topic interests them the most.

-If you're curious about the kinds of topics we discuss, check out the code and materials from past sessions on the meet-up GitHub: <a href="https://github.com/mlcolearn/mlcolearn-meetup-season1" class="visible-link">here.</a>
+If you're curious about the kinds of topics we discuss, check out the code and materials from past sessions on the meet-up GitHub: <a href="https://github.com/mlcolearn/mlcolearn-meetup-season1" class="visible-link" target="_blank">here.</a>

 If you're interested in joining, please get in touch!
 You can reach us by <a href="mailto:alana.darcher@ukbonn.de">email</a>.